An (Almost) Insider’s Travel Guide to Puerto Vallarta, Mexico: Things To Do and See + Where To Eat, Drink and Shop

 Voladores de Papantla

-One of Mexico’s coolest indigenous rituals that has found a starring role in modern day buy lorazepam uk are the Voladores de Papantla performances.
+One of Mexico’s coolest indigenous rituals that has found a starring role in modern day Mexican culture are the Voladores de Papantla performances.
 Nowadays these shows can be found across the country, despite originating in Veracruz, and Vallarta is no exception to this.
 Wander down the malecón and you’re likely to see five elaborately dressed men climbing what looks like a telegraph pole, before four of them launch themselves elegantly off the top, attached only by a rope.
 Sounds horrendous, but it’s actually pretty spectacular.
 Drop 5 pesos in their hat afterwards if you enjoyed the performance, don’t be stingy.

 Art in Puerto Vallarta is, surprisingly, all around you.
 From the Sergio Bustamante sculpture of the malecón, to the sand and stone art installations that line Playa Los Muertos, there are tons of things for art lovers in Vallarta.
-I’ve never actually been to art galleries in Vallarta, but if that’s the kind of thing that floats your boat, there’s a pretty good guide to the best ones order ativan canada – most of them are centred in the Río Cuale/ Zona Romántica area though, although there are plenty in downtown too.
+I’ve never actually been to art galleries in Vallarta, but if that’s the kind of thing that floats your boat, there’s a pretty good guide to the best ones here – most of them are centred in the Río Cuale/ Zona Romántica area though, although there are plenty in downtown too.

 The Infamous Cat House